eebasso/WarpX/Docs/source/usage/parameters.rst

         The default behavior should not normally be changed.
         At present, this parameter is intended mainly for testing and development purposes.

-.. fv:var:: warpx.field_centering_nox
+.. fv:var:: warpx.field_centering_nox/noy/noz
     The order of interpolation used with staggered or hybrid grids (``warpx.grid_type = staggered`` or ``warpx.grid_type = hybrid``) and momentum-conserving field gathering (``algo.field_gathering = momentum-conserving``) to interpolate the electric and magnetic fields from the cell centers to the cell nodes, before gathering the fields from the cell nodes to the particle positions.

     Default: ``warpx.field_centering_no<x,y,z> = 2`` with staggered grids, ``warpx.field_centering_no<x,y,z> = 8`` with hybrid grids (typically necessary to ensure stability in boosted-frame simulations of relativistic plasmas and beams).

-.. fv:var:: warpx.current_centering_nox
+.. fv:var:: warpx.current_centering_nox/noy/noz
     The order of interpolation used with hybrid grids (``warpx.grid_type = hybrid``) to interpolate the currents from the cell nodes to the cell centers when ``warpx.do_current_centering = 1``, before pushing the Maxwell fields on staggered grids.

     Default: ``warpx.current_centering_no<x,y,z> = 8`` with hybrid grids (typically necessary to ensure stability in boosted-frame simulations of relativistic plasmas and beams).